linobollansee/pythonic-games/README.md

 #### Pythonic Games Scrambled Words Input Validation

-The Scrambled Words game, renowned for its extreme difficulty, will on purpose unveil the word even when submitting a blank entry, so it can serve as a quick surrender mechanism.
+The Scrambled Words game, renowned for its extreme difficulty, will on purpose unveil the word even when submitting a blank entry or wrong answer, so these can serve as a quick surrender mechanism for a user that has tried to complete the word and given up.
 Inputting numbers as a word guess will however not be accepted.

 ![Pythonic Games Scrambled Words Blank Input](/readme/media/pythonic-games-scrambled-words-blank-input.png)